Florida Sheriff Says Only 1 Deputy on Scene During School Shooting

 “It’s alarming to see these pictures and know what he is capable of doing and what could happen,” the caller said.
 “He’s thrown out of all these schools because he would pick up a chair and just throw it at somebody, a teacher or a student, because he didn’t like the way they were talking to him.”

-Later Sunday, Stoneman Douglas administrators, teachers, parents and students are scheduled to meet at the school to discuss its scheduled reopening Sunday.
+Later Sunday, Stoneman Douglas administrators, teachers, parents and students are scheduled to meet at the school to discuss its scheduled reopening.
+Students return to class on Wednesday.

 Kailey Brown, a 15-year-old freshman, said at a rally last week that she will not be scared when she returns.
 She was in the building where the shooting happened.